- Education and Science

 Engineering is a big family that is made up of many children.
 The children that engineering has given birth to are more than a dozen when properly split.
 It is a faculty that is made up of many departments for core understanding of a particular or specific area.
 Engineering is made up of professional courses made for students.
 Some of the departments are also divided into sub-branches.

 What is engineering?
-Engineering is a profession in which scientific knowledge and mathematics, gained through study, experiment and practice is applied with intuition or judgement to develop ways to use economically, the materials or forces of nature for the benefit of mankind.
+Engineering is a profession in which scientific knowledge and mathematics, gained through study, experiment and practice are applied with intuition or judgement to develop ways to use economically, the materials or forces of nature for the benefit of mankind.
 The word, engineering, was derived from the Latin word “Ingeniare”.
 What the word implies is “to design” or “to create”.
 It is a profession the world in the totality cannot do without.

 In this piece, to be concentrated on is on the branches that are in engineering faculty.
-Because of the uniqueness of the departments in engineering, so many aspiring undergraduates have tried to gain admission in one of them, but failed at the end of it.
+Because of the uniqueness of the departments in engineering, so many aspiring undergraduates have tried to gain admission in one of them but failed at the end of it.
 The truth is that engineering courses are made for students who are intelligent and can cope with subjects inside of it.
 Many forced themselves into engineering and later switched over to other departments outside engineering when they observed that they could not cope with the work involved in it.

 The Branches/Departments of Engineering